CDEguia/CDEguia.github.io/README.md

 A former hobby programer working in the Basic language.
 I have been working on the testing side of both software and construction, and have had a blast coming back to the programing side of industry.
 I am currently working with a startup whose main goal is getting kids using high tech tools focused around computer software.

 I am currently in the final stages of completing my Bachelor's of Engineering in Computer Software at the University of La Verne.
 I enjoy a variety of activities and love delving into new fields.
-A few of the thing I like to do in my spare time include::</p>
+A few of the thing I like to do in my spare time include:

 + Programming
 + PodCast Junkie
-+ Linux Unplugged
+    + Linux Action Show
     + Coder Radio
+    + Coding BLocks Podcast
-    + Restart
+    + The Restart Podcast
+    + ...
 + Reading
     + Military
     + SiFi